Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Thanks for making that connection!

-I do know Don Messer played the "White River Stomp", "Sugar Tree Stomp" & quite a few 'breakdowns'.
+I do know Don Messer played the "White River Stomp", "Sugar Tree Stomp" & quite a few 'Breakdowns'.
 Messer was an influential Fiddler in New Brunswick & PEI, as well as places in the US!

 I found that 'Breakdowns' are mostly classified as reels - but some are NOT (Bowing Down Home site).
-I saw they were notated in 'Cut Time' (Alla Breve) in "The Fiddle Music of Prince Edward Island" book by Ken Perlman, but didn't see any other defining factor. ...idk, I believe there's plenty of good argument for notating IT Reels in 'Cut Time' anyway - if 'Cut Time' is supposed to be the defining feature of a 'Breakdown', it's not helping me.
+I noticed they were notated in 'Cut Time' (Alla Breve) in "The Fiddle Music of Prince Edward Island" book by Ken Perlman, but didn't see any other defining factor. ...idk, I believe there's plenty of good argument for notating IT Reels in 'Cut Time' anyway - if 'Cut Time' is supposed to be the defining feature of a 'Breakdown', it's not helping me.

 I might've happened upon some useful info at the Traditional Tune Archive, when I looked at "Saturday Night Breakdown"